mekomsolutions/openmrs-module-initializer/README.md

 * Enhancement to ensure that reloading Concept CSVs does not clear Members/Answers if those columns aren't part of CSV file.
 * 'concepts' domain to support a new expandable `MAPPINGS` header, thereby discouraging the older `Same as mappings`.
 * Concept references expanded to allow use of concept names in locales other than the default system locale
+* Support for FHIR2 module and domains related to the metadata needed for FHIR

 #### Version 2.3.0
 * Added configuration options for logging.